Goal Setting for the Future Market Stall Owner

 The Oxford Dictionary describes the word wish as:

-Feel or express a strong desire or hope for something that cannot or probably will not happen:
+Feel or express a strong desire or hope for something that cannot or probably will not happen

 The words ‘probably will not’ and ‘cannot’ are what defines a wish.
 Something which is so far out of reach that it is never going to happen in the way we think it will.

-I wish there would be an end to the senseless killing of rhinos, but that is all that it is – a wish.
-Is may be possible, we may be able to convince people of the stupidity of ingesting something which is really just hair.
+I wish would be an end to the senseless killing of rhinos, but that is all that it is – a wish.
+It may be possible, we may be able to convince people of the stupidity of ingesting something which is just hair.
 We can trap, close borders, and create more awareness of the issue that Rhinos will be extinct in the next 20 years if something isn’t changed.
 It is still a wish though.

 A goal on the other hand is something quite different:

-The object of a person’s ambition or effort; an aim or desired result:
+The object of a person’s ambition or effort; an aim or desired result.

 A measurable and visible achievement!
 This is far more proactive.
 It feels more certain, there is action required to reach that target!
 To stop poaching, my wish must become a goal that I can action!